Active

 City Council

-5. City Council approved a vacant land listing contract with Weichert, Realtors CornerStone to market city-owned property at the corner of Hawthorn Avenue and 18th Street for future housing development.
+5. City Council approved a vacant land listing contract with Weichert, Realtors CornerStone to market city-owned property at Hawthorn Avenue and 18th Street for future housing development.

 City Council